RanggaBS/bully-scripting/docs/02-dsl-reference/global-functions/CreateThread.md

 ---
-description: Create a new thread in DSL.
+description: Starts a new thread using the specified function or an anonymous function.
 sidebar_class_name: hidden
 ---

 # CreateThread

+> **_This function was added in DSL 1_**

 ## Description

-> **_This function was added in DSL 1_**

 :::info
-This function replaces the existing [`CreateThread`](../../game-reference/global-functions/CreateThread).
+This function replaces the existing [`CreateThread`](/docs/game-reference/global-functions/CreateThread).
 :::

-If DSL is not running or [`UseBaseGameScriptFunctions`](./UseBaseGameScriptFunctions) was called with _`true`_, the original function is used.
-Otherwise a **`GAME`** thread is created and added to the current script.
+If DSL is not running or [`UseBaseGameScriptFunctions`](UseBaseGameScriptFunctions) was called with _`true`_, the original function is used.
+Otherwise a [**`GAME`**](/docs/dsl-reference/basic-concepts/scripts#thread-types) thread is created and added to the current script.
 These threads run directly after the base game's.

 When creating a DSL script, `func` can be a string to refer to a function in the current script's environment.
 In this case, the name of the thread is also preserved to be shown in console messages or returned with [`GetThreadName`](./GetThreadName).